TheBigEye/guanaco-py/README.md

 Simple Python bindings for **@ggerganov's** [`llama.cpp`](https://github.com/ggerganov/llama.cpp) library.

-> **Fork notice — CPU-only fork**
+> **Fork notice**
 >
 > This repository is a **fork** of the original [`abetlen/llama-cpp-python`](https://github.com/abetlen/llama-cpp-python) project.
-The original repository has been largely inactive and unmaintained for some time, so this fork was created to follow a different path: **dedicated CPU-only support (no CUDA)** for better stability and simplicity on CPU machines.
+The original repository has been largely inactive and unmaintained for some time, so this fork was created to follow a different path: **dedicated CPU and CUDA only support (no METAL)** for better stability and simplicity.
 >
-> If you require CUDA / GPU support, please refer to the original repository: [https://github.com/abetlen/llama-cpp-python](https://github.com/abetlen/llama-cpp-python) — this fork intentionally focuses on CPU-only usage.
+> If you require METAL / ARM support, please refer to the original repository: [https://github.com/abetlen/llama-cpp-python](https://github.com/abetlen/llama-cpp-python) — this fork intentionally focuses on CPU and CUDA only usage.

 > NOTE: This readme is still under development, so all documentation still refers to the original repository and module.